Hamid Aboutalebi: Controversy

 Complicating the situation were the ongoing nuclear negotiations between the United States and Iran.
 Some have argued that denying Abutalebi's entry to the United States would violate the 1947 treaty agreement which was a prerequisite for the United Nations' agreement to locate their headquarters in New York City.
-United States government never denied a visa for Aboutalebi.
-According to New York Times: "By not explicitly rejecting the visa application, the White House appeared to be leaving Iran a way to resolve the standoff".
+The United States government never denied a visa for Aboutalebi.
+According to the New York Times: "By not explicitly rejecting the visa application, the White House appeared to be leaving Iran a way to resolve the standoff".

-Views

-He is claimed to be close to The Reformists and to the High Ranked Executives of Construction Party in terms of political bent.